Consider these website visitor tracking tools and get a better understanding of your customer journeys and marketing performance.

 To help you decide, we’ve put together a list of website visitor tracking tools we think will best serve your needs.

-When it comes to monitoring and measuring website visitors, most people will opt for Google Analytics.
-In fact, estimates suggest as many as 30–50 million websites use Google Analytics to analyse website performance.
+When it comes to monitoring and measuring website visitors, most marketers will opt for Google Analytics.

 Aggregated data can offer some useful insights, but it’s somewhat unfair to group individual users, as each and every visitor will have their own unique needs and will embark on different journeys.